Argan Oil: A Moroccan Must For Hair Loss!

 4) Color (of oil and bottle)

 Pure argan oil has a light, golden-yellow color.
-If it’s too light, the product might be mixed with cheaper oils or have been industrially processed rather than manually extracted.
+If it’s too light, the product might be mixed with cheaper oils or has been industrially processed rather than manually extracted.

-I’d also recommend choosing an oil that comes in a dark amber glass bottle (which, ok, some of the ones I’ve reviewed don’t!)
+I’d also recommend choosing an oil that comes in a dark amber glass bottle.
 Apparently the light that penetrates a clear bottle will break down the oil’s properties.
 Oh, and glass ones are kinder to the environment, too!

 5) Method of Extraction